-A campaign palm card for Democrat Ed Neilson circulating in Northeast Philly's 169th District over the weekend noted that Republican Dave Kralle "accepted two generous campaign contributions from Democratic ex-Mayor John Street, whose administration was one of the most corrupt in recent history."
+A campaign palm card for Democrat Ed Neilson circulating in Northeast Philly's 169th District over the weekend noted that Republican Dave Kralle had "accepted two generous campaign contributions from Democratic ex-Mayor John Street, whose administration was one of the most corrupt in recent history."

-Kralle's Republican primary opponent, John McCann, sent district residents a letter Thursday that said Kralle "received two generous campaign contributions from ex-Mayor and defiant Democrat John Street, who presided over one of the most corrupt administrations in the recent history of our city."
+Kralle's Republican primary opponent, John McCann, sent district residents a letter Thursday that said that Kralle had "received two generous campaign contributions from ex-Mayor and defiant Democrat John Street, who presided over one of the most corrupt administrations in the recent history of our city."

 Neilson's palm card listed John Dougherty, leader of Local 98 and a longtime Street political ally, as chairman of the political-action committee that produced it.

 Neilson and McCann yesterday denied working together against Kralle.
-Neilson said he had not seen his own palm card.
+Neilson said that he had not seen his own palm card.

 Street, who gave Kralle two campaign contributions for a combined $350, praised him as energetic and committed while dismissing Neilson's palm card.

 "People are not as stupid and gullible as some people think," Street said in an email.

 Neilson was political director for Local 98 when it endorsed Street in his 1999 and 2003 campaigns for mayor.